List of Barbie films

-Classic era (2001–2009)
+Adaptations and original plots (2001–2009)

-Mattel launched its eponymous in-house entertainment division in 2001 and began the Barbie film series by adapting pre-existing classical ballets and fairytales.
-The films in this era primarily relied on elements of historical fantasy and fairytale fantasy.
-Elise Allen introduced original storylines to the series with the Barbie: Fairytopia trilogy.
-Each Barbie film came with a moral, presented in the form of a quote during the end credits.
+Mattel launched its eponymous in-house entertainment division in 2001 and began the Barbie film series by adapting pre-existing stories/tales, with CGI animation provided by Canadian studio Mainframe Entertainment.
+Elise Allen introduced original storylines to the series through screenwriting the entries of the Barbie: Fairytopia franchise.
+In between their co-productions, American studio Curious Pictures pitched in by animating The Barbie Diaries (2006).